ZdenekSrotyr/release-notes-generator/README.md

 ✅ Automatic detection of the last generated release
 ✅ **AI summary of changes using OpenAI API** (optional)
 ✅ **Optimized tag search** for performance with large repositories
 ✅ **Extended timeframe** - searches for releases within the last 30 days by default
+✅ **Smart filtering** - only creates release notes when actual changes exist between tags

 ## Installation